buzink/BluOS-from-across-the-room-display/readme.md

 1. Open the file in any webbrowser

 ## Supported BluOS streamers
-This app should work with any BluOS streamer that offer the [Custom Integration API](https://bluos.net/wp-content/uploads/2021/03/Custom-Integration-API-v1.0_March-2021.pdf), including the Bluesound Node N100, Node 2, Node 2i and Node N130.
+This app should work with any BluOS streamer that offers the [Custom Integration API](https://bluos.net/wp-content/uploads/2021/03/Custom-Integration-API-v1.0_March-2021.pdf), including the Bluesound Node N100, Node 2, Node 2i and Node N130.
 It has been tested with the BlueSound Node 2i.